New to the Area? Below you’ll find a list of local resources to provide informational, legal, financial, medical, educational assistance, and more.

 Goodwill Industries of Western Pennsylvania – Among many of other adult educational opportunities, Goodwill Industries of Western Pennsylvania offers comprehensive ESL services as well as citizenship classes.

-Greater Pittsburgh Literacy Council (GPLC) – Provides English as a Second Language (ESL) classes for adults who are non-native English speakers as part of their mission to ensure that adults and families acquire reading, writing, math, English language, workforce skills, and computer skills so they may reach their fullest potential in life and participate productively in their community.
+Literacy Pittsburgh – Provides English as a Second Language (ESL) classes for adults who are non-native English speakers as part of their mission to ensure that adults and families acquire reading, writing, math, English language, workforce skills, and computer skills so they may reach their fullest potential in life and participate productively in their community.

 May Law Group, LLC.
 Immigration Attorneys – May Law Group, LLC, is a national immigration law firm whose practice is solely devoted to United States immigration law and dedicated to providing outstanding legal representation to foreign nationals, their families, and businesses.